How to manage your patents

 Ways to revoke or invalidate a patent

-A UK patent can be revoked (ie cancelled) by the UK IPO or the court.
+A UK patent can be revoked by the UK IPO or the court.
 Defendants in infringement actions often bring revocation as counter claims in the legal process.
-If the IPO or court revokes a patent, it will be treated as never having existed.
+If your patent is revoked, it will be treated as never having existed.

 Under UK patent law, there are five main grounds for revocation of a patent: